Advancing Arts Education Through Systems Improvement and Research Translation

 Her work emphasizes disciplined strategy, measurable outcomes, and cross-sector collaboration.

-Overseen the assessment of 82,000+ student portfolios annually with psychometric oversight
+Overseen assessment of 82,000+ student portfolios annually with psychometric oversight

 Partnered with research teams to design and interpret validity studies